 Laying down road or roof tar is hot, sweaty, messy work.
-Getting tar stains off your clothes isn't nearly as difficult but it is still going to take a bit of elbow grease and prompt attention.
+Getting tar stains off your clothes and out of carpet isn't nearly as difficult but it is still going to take a bit of elbow grease and prompt attention.

 How to Remove Tar Stains from Washable Clothes

-Next, treat the stain with a bit of heavy-duty liquid detergent that contain enough stain removing enzymes to tackle the stain (Tide and Persil are considered heavy-duty) or a paste made of powdered detergent and water.
+Next, treat the stain with a bit of heavy-duty liquid detergent that contains enough stain removing enzymes to break apart the molecules (Tide and Persil are considered heavy-duty) or a paste made of powdered detergent and water.
 Scrub the stain lightly with a soft-bristled brush and rinse in hot water.
-Next, wash as usual in the hottest water suitable for the fabric according to the garment's care label.

 How to Remove Tar Stains from Dry Clean Only Clothes

 If the garment is dry clean only, again, let the tar harden and then lift off as much of the solid tar as possible with a dull edge.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.

 If you are using a home dry cleaning kit, scrape off solids and be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.
 Home dry cleaning kits are not highly effective at removing tough stains.

 How to Remove Tar Stains from Carpet and Upholstery

 If a bit of tar ends up on the carpet in your car or is tracked into your home and lands on the carpet, lift away as much as possible with a spoon or dull knife.
 If the tar feels soft, place an ice cube or two in a plastic bag and place on the tar stain.
 This will cause it to harden and makes it easier to scrape from fibers.